RamNull/reactor/docs/index.md

         Scheduler can be used by calling `subscribeOn(Scheduler)` and `publishOn(Scheduler)`

         - ### subscribeOn
-            To control Upstream Execution (source) best for blocking like I/O operations where ever the subscribeOn is kept in the pipeline chain it effects from the  source
+            To control Upstream Execution (source) best for I/O operations. where ever the subscribeOn is kept in the pipeline chain it effects from the source

             ```java
                 Mono<String> mono = Mono.fromCallable(() -> {